drbergman/SMoReParS/TumorSpheroidABM/data/README.txt

     That makes deletion of cohort_2303231625 and cohort_2303271034 ok since they can quickly be recovered from cohort_2303271138 if that subset of chemo coefficients is desired.

 cohort_2303301105:
-    This is the main cohort we are using for OxStudyFull (the full chemo model).
+    This was going to be the main cohort we are using for OxStudyFull (the full chemo model).
     This varied the two arrest coefficients independently over a subset of the values used in cohort_2303271138, specifically [0.025;0.05;0.075].
     Thus, it does not fully subsume all the sims in cohort_2303271138.